-Minnesota doctors enlist quilters, COVID-19 workarounds
+Like patients, Minnesota doctors are frustrated by virus test, supply shortages

-In Alexandria, a physician has started organizing sewers and quilters to make masks for patients who might be hospitalized with COVID-19.
+In Alexandria, Minn., a physician has started organizing people who sew and quilt to make masks for patients who might be hospitalized with COVID-19.

-In Minneapolis, a doctor is trying to rally the community to avoid getting too close in order to prevent the spread of disease.
+In Minneapolis, a doctor is trying to rally the community to avoid getting too close to one another to prevent the spread of disease.

 And in Mankato, a physician had to explain to a patient this week that he couldn’t be tested for COVID-19, even though the patient’s spouse has been hospitalized with a possible case.

-This is not how doctors or patients want medicine to work.
-But family physicians say they're working around shortages in coronavirus testing while trying to rally patients to the cause of keeping the health care system from becoming overwhelmed.
+But family physicians say they’re working around shortages in coronavirus testing while trying to rally patients to the cause of keeping the health care system from becoming overwhelmed.

 “I went into medicine because when bad things happen, I wanted to help,” said Dr. Renee Crichlow, president of the Minnesota Academy of Family Physicians.
 “Bad things are happening right now, and I have a purpose.”